Fans of inov-8 shoes may well be a little surprised by the new incarnation of the Trailroc 280.

 Phase 3: Sep, Oct, Nov with A race objective (multi-day race)

 Phase 4: Dec, Jan with B race objective and/ or specific warm weather training camp.

 Phase 6: Apr – A race.

 Is all about consistent and regular running based on available time, ability and commitments.
 Set yourself a C race target for the end of this period.
-It could be a half marathon or even a marathon.
+It could be a half marathon.
 It’s always good to have intermediate targets to work to and we often use C and B races as stepping stones to an A race, in this scenario, Marathon des Sables.

 Be realistic here, it’s important.
 Ask yourself a couple of key questions:

 How many days can I train?

 How many hours a week can I train?